 Neuroimaging research offers additional support for the relationship promoting function of sex.
-Specifically, it shows that similar brain regions (e.g., the caudate, insula, putamen) are activated during experiences of sexual desire and romantic love [15, 16], hinting at a neurobiological pathway through which sexual desire can affect the experience of love and attachment (and vice versa).
-Indeed, the neuropeptides oxytocin and vasopressin, which are secreted during sexual activity [17, 18, 19, 20] facilitate bonding behaviors among both humans and other mammals [21, 22, 23, 24].
-Because humans, unlike most mammals, have sex throughout the menstrual cycle rather than just on those days surrounding ovulation, these neuropeptides are secreted in a more distributed manner throughout the cycle and are likely to produce long-lasting effects that further reinforce attachment processes [25].

-More direct evidence for the theorized sex-attachment linkage comes from phenomenological accounts of sexual experiences.
-In describing their beliefs about sexual activity with a romantic partner, both men and women often indicate that sex fosters closeness between partners and nurtures their emotional connection [9, 26, 27].
+Specifically, it shows that similar brain regions (e.g., the caudate, insula, putamen) are activated during experiences of sexual desire and romantic love [15°,16], hinting at a neurobiological pathway through which sexual desire can affect the experience of love and attachment (and vice versa).
+Indeed, the neuropeptides oxytocin and vasopressin, which are secreted during sexual activity [17-20] facilitate bonding behaviors among both humans and other mammals [21°,22°,23,24°].
+Because humans, unlike most mammals, have sex throughout the menstrual cycle rather than just on those days surrounding ovulation, these neuropeptides are secreted in a more distributed manner throughout the cycle and are probably to produce longlasting effects that further reinforce attachment processes activity with a romantic partner, both men and women often indicate that sex fosters closeness between partners and nurtures their emotional connection [9,26,27].
 Similarly, in describing their reasons for engaging in sex, both men and women frequently quote attachment-based motives, such as the desire for emotional intimacy and relationship intensification [28].
 Although such accounts indicate that people associate sex with emotional bonding, they do not provide causal evidence for the hypothesized pathway from activation of the sexual system to the development of attachment bonds.
-Such evidence derives from experimental research that reveals that subliminal exposure to sexually arousing stimuli (versus neutral stimuli) increases tendencies to initiate new relationships

-(e.g., disclosing intimate information to a prospective partner) or to strengthen existing ones (e.g., sacrificing for the relationship) [29].
+Such evidence derives from experimental research that reveals that subliminal exposure to sexually arousing stimuli (versus neutral stimuli) increases tendencies to initiate new relationships (e.g., disclosing intimate information to a prospective partner) or to strengthen existing ones (e.g., sacrificing for the relationship) [29].
 These findings suggest that sexual arousal makes people more inclined to employ strategies that allow them to get closer to a potential new partner or to maintain a relationship with a current partner.